AGistinger/Udacity_Capstone_Project/README.md

 	* Game::Run has been updated to terminate the game once the player fish is killed.
 Functionality has also been added to place a new fish_food allowing the user to avoid eating fish they cannot eat.
     * Game::Place_Food has been updated to randomly select a food size.
     * Game::ConvPxGrid has been added to allow for more readable calculations.
-    * Game::CollDetect has been added to calculate collision for Fish and Fish_Food objects
-    * Game::Update has been updated to use the CollDetect function for food detection
+    * Game::Update has been updated to use the SDL_HasIntersection function for food detection
 * all files have been updated to use the new fish objects instead of snake.

 ## Ruberic Items:
 * The project demonstrates an understanding of C++ functions and control structures.
 	* fish_food.cpp line# 23, 28
     * renderer.cpp line# 55-72, 89-105
-    * game.cpp line# 37-44, 64-66, 78-80, 85-89, 91-110
+    * game.cpp line# 37-44, 64-66, 78-80, 85-89
 * The project reads data from a file and process the data, or the program writes data to a file.
 	* renderer.h line# 23, 29
     * renderer.cpp line# 89-106